 Abdominal Transplant Surgery Fellowship

 The abdominal transplant surgery fellowship at the University of Cincinnati is currently accredited to train three fellows in liver and kidney transplantation by the American Society of Transplant Surgeons (ASTS).
 The program alternates matching one and two fellows every other year.
-One position is available for the 2022 match.
-The program had its first fellow in 1969 and has graduated 41 fellows.
+There are currently two positions open for the 2023 match.
+The program had its first fellow in 1969 and has graduated 42 fellows.
 Our graduates have consistently obtained transplant faculty positions across the country and abroad.